stackct/toxic/docs/user-guide.md

 bar=`memory.foo + 1000
 ```

-Now suppose an XML request task references the `bar` variable, it will be replaced with the value `1123`.
+Now suppose an HTTP request task references the `bar` variable, it will be replaced with the value `1123`.
 Ex:

 ```
 <acme value="%bar%"/>